 This is a budget phone you can invest in for the long term.

 What else do you get?
-A smart design with a 5.2-inch, 18:9 ratio, 720p display and minimal bezels.
+A smart design with a 5.2-inch, 18:9 ratio, 720p display and minimal bezels (see the best bezel-less phones for more options like this).
 A microSD slot can increase your storage capacity.
 And the 8-megapixel camera is fine in good lighting conditions.
 What you don’t get is NFC or a fingerprint scanner.

 With a Mediatek processor and 2GB of RAM, the 3.1 isn’t ideal for more demanding users.
 But for browsing, social media, and a little Netflix and Spotify, it’s good enough.